Victor-Morel/iSecChalmers/content/event/2022/2022-09-23-marit/index.md

 Marit will explain various difficulties of enforcing Art.
 25 GDPR from the perspective of a supervisory authority.
-She will compare the deficiencies in this area with the situation of implementing "security-by-design" approaches.
+She will compare the deficiencies in this area with the situation of implementing `security-by-design` approaches.
 Also, current trends stemming from technology design and from recent court decisions will be discussed concerning their relevance for compliance with data protection requirements.
 To achieve built-in data protection, Marit will present